AlexBandurin/Physical-Activity/README.md

 ### K Means

-For **K-Means** algorithm, Elbow was method used to determine optimal number of clusters to use:
+Elbow was method used to determine optimal number of clusters to use:

 <img src="https://github.com/AlexBandurin/Physical-Activity/blob/master/elbow.jpeg"  width="60%" height="60%">